2001 Football League Cup final: Liverpool

 As Liverpool were competing in the Premier League, they entered the competition in the third round and were drawn against fellow Premier League team Chelsea.
-Liverpool took the lead in the match held at their home ground, Anfield, when midfielder Danny Murphy scored.
+Liverpool took the lead in the match held at their home ground, Anfield when midfielder Danny Murphy scored.
 Chelsea striker Gianfranco Zola equalised soon afterwards.
 Neither side was able to score a winning goal before full-time and the match went to extra time.
 Despite striker Emile Heskey being sent off for a clash with Winston Bogarde, striker Robbie Fowler scored to give Liverpool a 2–1 victory.

 Liverpool were drawn against Second Division side Stoke City in the fourth round.
 The match held at Stoke's home ground, the Britannia Stadium resulted in an eight-goal victory for Liverpool.
 Fowler scored a hat-trick, with Murphy, Christian Ziege, Vladimír Šmicer, Nick Barmby and Sami Hyypiä scoring in the victory.
 Liverpool's opponents in the quarter-finals were First Division team Fulham.
 The match remained goalless throughout 90 minutes, with no goals scored until extra-time when Michael Owen, Šmicer and Barmby scored to secure a 3–0 victory.

 First Division team Crystal Palace were Liverpool's opposition in the semi-finals.
 The first leg at Palace's home ground, Selhurst Park, was won 2–1 by the home side.
 Goals from Andrejs Rubins and Clinton Morrison, despite a late goal by Šmicer secured the victory.
 Liverpool recovered in the second leg, winning 5–0.
-Two goals from Murphy, with goals for Šmicer, Biscan and Fowler secured a 5–0 victory, which mean they won the tie 6–2 on aggregate to progress to the final.
+Two goals from Murphy, with goals for Šmicer, Biscan and Fowler secured a 5–0 victory, which meant they won the tie 6–2 on aggregate to progress to the final.